arshadkarimbhutia/Gitwise/Basic Git Commands PromptSheet.md

 - **git version** : displays the installed Git version on the system; helps you verify if Git is installed.
 - **git init** : initializes/creates a new Git repository.
 Make sure you are not already inside of a Git repository when you initialize one.
+- **git status** : gives information on the current status of a Git repository.